GrandOmics/svmerge/README.md

-# A Structure Variation Merge Tool
+# A Structure Variation Merge Tool.